Police video from 'Cop City' operation doesn't show shooting - NewsBreak

 Again, the officers yell commands to exit.
 After giving a warning, they shoot pepper balls toward the tent and then advance toward it, determining that it's empty.

-Over the last two months, about a dozen people have been arrested on charges including domestic terrorism related to protests against the training facility.
+Over the last two months, at least 19 people have been arrested on charges including domestic terrorism related to protests against the training facility.
 Six of those arrests came during a Jan.
-21 protest in downtown Atlanta after Tortuguita's death that prompted GOP Gov. Brian Kemp to declare a state of emergency, giving him the option of calling in the Georgia National Guard to help “subdue riot and unlawful assembly.”
+21 protest in downtown Atlanta after Tortuguita's death that prompted GOP Gov. Brian Kemp to declare a state of emergency , giving him the option of calling in the Georgia National Guard to help “subdue riot and unlawful assembly.”

 Since then, local officials have vowed to move forward with the project.